justchrister/kalt/docs/api/readme.md

 ## A few guiding princeiples:

 ### Keep it simple
 Keeping microservices simple is important for several reasons.
 First, simple microservices are easier to understand and work with, which makes them less error-prone and more maintainable.
 This is especially important when working in a team, where multiple developers may need to collaborate on a single service.
 Second, simple microservices are easier to test and deploy independently, which can help speed up the development process and reduce the risk of introducing bugs into the system.
-Finally, simple microservices are easier to scale and update, which can help ensure that the application can continue to meet the changing needs of users over time.
+Finally, simple microservices are easier to scale and update, which can help ensure that the application can continue to meet the changing needs of market over time.

+A few principles:
+1/ Achieve first, improve later.

 ## The services